tensorflow/tensorflow/tensorflow/g3doc/how_tos/variable_scope/index.md

 The problem arises when you want to reuse this model.
 Assume you want to apply your image filter to 2 different images, `image1` and `image2`.
-You want both images processed by the same filer with the same parameters.
+You want both images processed by the same filter with the same parameters.
 You can call `my_image_filter()` twice, but this will create two sets of variables: